Public Employees Retirement System of Ohio Reduces Stock Holdings in Altria Group, Inc. (NYSE:MO)

 Several other institutional investors and hedge funds have also recently made changes to their positions in the stock.
 Godsey & Gibb Associates purchased a new stake in shares of Altria Group in the fourth quarter valued at about $320,000.
 Flputnam Investment Management Co. lifted its position in Altria Group by 7.3% in the fourth quarter.
 Flputnam Investment Management Co. now owns 9,075 shares of the company’s stock valued at $430,000 after buying an additional 616 shares during the last quarter.
 Rockbridge Investment Management LCC lifted its position in Altria Group by 5.1% in the fourth quarter.
 Rockbridge Investment Management LCC now owns 7,761 shares of the company’s stock valued at $368,000 after buying an additional 374 shares during the last quarter.
 Sei Investments Co. lifted its position in Altria Group by 23.8% in the fourth quarter.
 Sei Investments Co. now owns 398,570 shares of the company’s stock valued at $18,979,000 after buying an additional 76,495 shares during the last quarter.
 Finally, SNS Financial Group LLC acquired a new position in Altria Group in the fourth quarter valued at about $206,000.
 59.05% of the stock is owned by hedge funds and other institutional investors.

 A number of research analysts have commented on MO shares.
+Cowen upped their target price on shares of Altria Group from $51.00 to $53.00 in a research report on Thursday, April 7th.
 Deutsche Bank Aktiengesellschaft upped their target price on shares of Altria Group from $54.00 to $60.00 in a research report on Friday, April 29th.
-Sanford C. Bernstein cut shares of Altria Group from an “outperform” rating to a “market perform” rating and decreased their target price for the company from $58.00 to $53.00 in a research report on Tuesday, May 10th.
-Cowen upped their target price on shares of Altria Group from $51.00 to $53.00 in a research report on Thursday, April 7th.
-Cowen increased their price target on shares of Altria Group from $51.00 to $53.00 in a research report on Thursday, April 7th.
-Finally, StockNews.com assumed coverage on shares of Altria Group in a research report on Thursday, March 31st.
-They set a “buy” rating on the stock.
+The Goldman Sachs Group raised shares of Altria Group from a “neutral” rating to a “buy” rating and increased their price target for the stock from $48.00 to $57.00 in a research report on Tuesday, March 22nd.
+Royal Bank of Canada cut shares of Altria Group from an “outperform” rating to a “sector perform” rating and set a $53.00 price target on the stock. in a research report on Monday, March 28th.
+Finally, Sanford C. Bernstein cut shares of Altria Group from an “outperform” rating to a “market perform” rating and reduced their price target for the stock from $58.00 to $53.00 in a research report on Tuesday, May 10th.
 One research analyst has rated the stock with a sell rating, four have issued a hold rating and three have issued a buy rating to the company.
 According to MarketBeat.com, the stock currently has an average rating of “Hold” and a consensus target price of $53.63.

 Altria Group (NYSE:MO – Get Rating) last released its earnings results on Thursday, April 28th.
 The company reported $1.12 earnings per share for the quarter, topping analysts’ consensus estimates of $1.09 by $0.03.
 Altria Group had a net margin of 11.64% and a negative return on equity of 2,506.92%.
 The firm had revenue of $4.82 billion for the quarter, compared to analyst estimates of $4.88 billion.
 During the same period in the prior year, the firm earned $1.07 earnings per share.
 The business’s quarterly revenue was down 1.2% compared to the same quarter last year.
 As a group, sell-side analysts forecast that Altria Group, Inc. will post 4.84 earnings per share for the current fiscal year.